matrix-org/matrix-spec/content/server-server-api.md

     Other room versions do not track the `event_id` over federation and therefore do not need a signature from those servers.

+Only signatures from known server keys are validated here, any unknown keys are ignored.
+In particular, the [policy server key](#validating-policy-server-signatures) is not expected to be published and therefore should be skipped at this stage.
+Additionally, any keys that are known to have expired prior to the event's `origin_server_ts` are ignored.

 If all signatures from known keys are found to be valid, the expected content hash is calculated as described below.
 The content hash in the `hashes` property of the received event is base64-decoded, and the two are compared for